ORNL-TechInt/ORNL-TechInt-Page/README.md

    redeploying the files must run make after the .src files are up to date to rebuild the .html files.

- * The .css file will be reloaded by browsing requests directly, so there's no need to rebuild after changing the .css.
+ * The .css file will be reloaded by browsing requests directly (the user may need to issue a refresh), so there's no need to rebuild after changing the .css.

  * To add a new member to the group, a new thrust area, or a new year to the publications or software categories, several files must be updated.
 Let's take a new group member as an example.
-Here are the steps:
+Here are the
+   steps:

     * Create a new .src file based on the person's name.
 The convention so far has been to use last names unless that results